allyn1982/lcs_adherence_JNO/README.md

 1. Dummy data is provided for each experiment to help run the model.
 2. When running each model, change the directory of the dummy data to your local directory.
 3. Experiment 2: When using dummy data in main.py, set num_splits to 3 instead of 10 in Line 19.
-4. Experiment 2：When having import errors, check the versions of your python packages using requirements.txt.
+4. Experiment 2: When having import errors, check the versions of your python packages using requirements.txt.